Bingo and casino technical requirements

-2.3 If a random number with a range shorter than that provided by the RNG is required for some purpose within the gaming device, the method of re-scaling, (ie converting the number to the lower range), must be designed in such a way that all numbers within the lower range are equally probable.
+2.3 If a random number with a range shorter than that provided by the RNG is required for some purpose within the gaming device, the method of re-scaling, (that is, converting the number to the lower range), must be designed in such a way that all numbers within the lower range are equally probable.

 Randomisation with varying class size

-2.4 Where a game is played using a finite set of randomised outcomes, eg a shuffled deck of cards, each outcome within the set must initially be equally probable as per Section 2.1 to 2.3.
+2.4 Where a game is played using a finite set of randomised outcomes, for example, a shuffled deck of cards, each outcome within the set must initially be equally probable as per Section 2.1 to 2.3.
 However, it is accepted that as the finite set reduces in number, the outcome may become more predictable as the game progresses.Previous section

 1 - Game requirements - Casino equipment technical requirements Next section